tyler-kikuyama/template/essays/SmartQuestions.md

 In addition to this first answer, fifteen other people also comment and give their own advice which could be very helpful for solving the problem.
 Because the question is written straightforward and in detail, more people are willing to give their time to help because it is a problem that they can easily answer and understand.

 ![Example of a not smart question and it's responses](/images/NotSmartQuestion.png)

+I was also able to find an example of a question that is asked in a not smart way.
+The person is asking about "_y" and the only other piece of context that is provided is getWorldRotation()._y .